 This professional is available for new clients.

-As a relationship psychotherapist working in both the NHS and in private practice I specialise in couple relationships and the impact of dysfunctional relationships on individuals through to families.
+As a relationship psychotherapist working in both the NHS and in private practice I specialise in couple relationships and the impact of stressed relationships on individuals through to families.
 My experience includes helping over 1000 clients make their relationships work.
 And the vast majority say that our work together has contributed to significant and beneficial change in their lives.
 While I believe success comes from professional skills (I am a fully qualified Systemic Psychotherapist), I also believe that the main contributor is teamwork, building a great partnership with my clients.
-And perhaps a good dose of pragmatism borrowed from my previous career in the business world.
+And perhaps a good dose of pragmatism borrowed from a previous career in the business world.

 So if you are ready for change, call me on 07500 582 526 - email@example.com

 How counselling with Chris MacGovern can help me?